ABorden23/UFOs/README.md

 ## Purpose:

-* Explain the strengths and weaknesses of JavaScript "standard" and JavaScript version ES6+.
-* Describe JavaScript syntax and ideal use cases.
-* Build and deploy JavaScript functions, including built-in functions.
-* Convert JavaScript functions to arrow functions.
-* Build and deploy forEach (JavaScript for loop).
-* Create, populate, and dynamically filter a table using JavaScript and HTML.
+To build and depoy Javascript functions, create, populate and build a filter search using Javascript and HTML.

-Overview of the analysis:
+## Overview:

 A client names Dana would like us to provide an in-dephth analysis of UFO sightings using a filter search.